ALFA-group/lipizzaner-ae-prune/README.md

 * `"prune_probability"` - The probability that pruning occurs for an individual during the pruning phase of the algorithm
 * `"prune_amount"` - The percent of nodes to prune when pruning occurs.
 This has no effect when using the CONJUNCTIVE pruning method.

-To run **all** of the provided preset configurations, we can run the following (Note: This will take a lonnnng time, recommend running each individually):
+To run **all** of the provided preset configurations:
 ```
 PYTHONPATH=src python src/aes_lipi/utilities/gecco_25_experiments.py --rq all_rqs --all_rqs True
 ```
+Note: Running all configurations will take significant time; running them individually is recommended.

 ## Reference
 ```